gcmaidana/TikTok-Auto-Scroller/README.md

 # TikTok-Auto-Scroller
 This is a chrome extension written in JavaScript that is a TikTok auto scroller.
-This documentation will be updated at a later point.
-For now, I am just storing my code on here.
-There are limitations that could break the extension because the UI of TikTok changes depending on if you go to the home page and watch video or if you watch a video and hit refresh.
-The reason being that if you go to the TikTok home page on desktop and watch videos, you can scroll down or up to switch videos.
-However, if you refresh the page while watching a video, you can longer scroll up or down to switch videos, you actually have to press a button.
-My logic so far handles scrolling, but not button pressing because I keep getting weird bugs where I can't get the time to track properly.
-Like I said, this README will be re-written in the future, these are just preliminary notes.. mostly for myself.

-I'm also just publishing this on GitHub in case my PC explodes and I lose all these files locally.
+NOTE: This repo is no longer relevant as the UI on TikTok has been updated, and additionally, they have finally implemented an auto-scroll feature on their end.
+I will this repo up if for some reason they remove auto-scrolling and the UI is changed back.

 If you want to test this yourself:
 1. Download this repo and un-zip it.